What You Should Know

 In a post explaining the acquisition on the company's website, Lemonade wrote that Metromile is celebrated for its innovation within the car insurance industry and that its core offerings can help Lemonade improve its car insurance product.

-"Their proprietary data and machine learning algorithms can transform Lemonade Car by collapsing time, flattening risk, and increasing efficiency," Daniel Schreiber, Lemonade CEO, writes.
+"Their proprietary data and machine learning algorithms can transform Lemonade Car by collapsing time, flattening risk, and increasing efficiency," Daniel Schreiber, Lemonade CEO has stated.

 Metromile offers pay-per-mile car insurance and has been in the car insurance industry for around a decade.
 The company set premiums for its policies primarily on information gained through telematics systems.
 Its data collection includes 400-million road trips.